 Providing comprehensive emergency obstetric and newborn care services

 There is now an increased capacity to provide comprehensive emergency obstetric and newborn care (CEmONC) services.
-Fourteen high-burden health centres in rural areas on the Tanzania mainland and in Zanzibar have been renovated and equipped to provide CEmONC.
-Eighty healthcare workers, including midwives, have received training to perform caesarian sections, anaesthesia and other emergency services.
-UNFPA has also enhanced the skills of over 4,000 healthcare workers, primarily midwives, in various components of life-saving skills for women and newborn babies through continued mentorship, short-term trainings, and the use of innovative technologies.
+Fourteen high-burden health centers in rural areas on the Tanzania mainland and in Zanzibar have been renovated and equipped to provide CEmONC.
+Eighty healthcare workers, including midwives, have received training to perform caesarian sections, anesthesia and other emergency services.
+UNFPA has also enhanced the skills of over 4,000 healthcare workers, primarily midwives, in various components of life-saving skills for women and newborn babies through continued mentorship, short-term trainings and the use of innovative technologies.
 The procurement of reproductive health commodities has strengthened family planning services at the district level.
-Likewise, the procurement of 67 ambulances and eight coordination vehicles has strengthened the referral system at the district level.
+The UN procured 67 ambulances and eight coordination vehicles to strengthen the referral system at the district level.
 The ambulances and coordination vehicles were handed over to the Ministry of Health and deployed to various districts mainly in the Lake and Western Zone Regions.

 Dr. Hashina urged that: “To prevent maternal and newborn deaths and disabilities and empower women to make informed, healthy choices and exercise their rights is key to achieving the sustainable development goals by 2030.
 To make this a reality, we need to expand midwifery programmes, maintain the highest global standards, and promote an enabling environment for midwives to effectively serve the needs of women and their families.”